-Once again, it’s that time of the year when you look back and start to think about what you accomplished during the last 12 months.
+Once again, it’s that time of the year when you look back and start to think about what you have accomplished in the last 12 months.

-The first thing that pops my mind is that I didn’t blog here at all, and become a twitter addict.
-Well, that is not enterely true, because I’ve done some writting to TheNextWeb Portugal.
+The first thing that pops into my mind is that I didn’t blog here at all and instead of that used twitter daily.
+I’ve also done some writing for TheNextWeb Portugal.

-I’ve also released an event social network TYMR.com.
-During the last months this has been responsible by 95% of my time and were I spend all my strenghts and thinking.
-I’ve traveled thousands of kms, stole hundreds of hours to my sleep, met dozens of people and made some of the thoughest decisions of my life but now it’s finally taking shape.
-This SaaS is currently in a very active development and more features will be released soon.
-At the moment, everything is focused in turning it to a robust service.
-Someday I’ll write a more detailed post dedicated to all this entrepeneurial experience, that still lasts and it’s only in its beginning.
+I’ve also started an event social network TYMR.com.
+During the last months it has been responsible for 95% of my time and were I spend all my focus on.
+I’ve traveled thousands of KMs, stole hundreds of hours to my sleep, met dozens of people and made some of the toughest decisions of my life, but finally now it’s taking shape.
+This SaaS is currently in a very active development process and more features will be released very soon.
+Someday I’ll write a more detailed post about all this entrepreneurial experience, that still lasts and I hope it’s only in the beginning.

-I want to believe that 2010 was just a warm-up year, and that in 2011 the game kicks off.
-I’m feeling willful and that’s why I’m taking again the Redpill.
+I want to believe that 2010 was just a warm-up year and that 2011 will be the year where the game really kicks off, that’s why I intend to be more active than ever and to keep on growing my skills.
+I feel that I have to push harder and that’s why I’m taking again the Red Pill.